 Master/Slave Configuration - A pair of devices are interconnected by cross-coupling their respective M/S Outputs or Output1 to the other device's M/S REF input (See Figure 8).
 Additionally, the reference inputs for each device would typically be correspondingly the same, so that when a Master/Slave switch occurs, synchronization would continue with the same reference.
-(The SM3 continues to qualify the reference inputs even in slave mode.)
 The references may be driven by the same signal directly or via separate drivers, as the redundancy of that part of the system requires.
 Distribution path lengths are not critical here, as a phase build-out will occur when a device switches from slave to master.

 The path lengths of the two M/S Output to M/S REF signals is of interest, however.
 They need not be the same.
-However, to accommodate path length delays, the SM3 provides a programmable phase skew feature, which allows the application to offset the output clock from the cross-reference signal by -32ns to +31.75ns.
+However, to accommodate path length delays, the SM3E provides a programmable phase skew feature, which allows the application to offset the output clock from the cross-reference signal by -32ns to +31.75ns.
 This offset may therefore be programmed to exactly compensate for the actual path length delay associated with the particular application's cross-reference traces.
 The offset may be further adjusted to accommodate any output clock distribution path delay differences.
 Phase offset is programmed by writing to the Phase\Offset register, and is typically a one-time device initialization function.
 (See register description and Register Access Control sections).
-Thus, master/slave switches with the SM3 devices may be accomplished with near-zero phase hits.
+Thus, master/slave switches with the SM3E devices may be accomplished with near-zero phase hits.